kovidgoyal/kitty/docs/faq.rst

    If you are trying to use a font patched with `Nerd Fonts
    <https://nerdfonts.com/>`__ symbols, don't do that as patching destroys
    fonts.
-There is no need, simply install the standalone ``Symbols Nerd Font Mono`` (the file :file:`NerdFontsSymbolsOnly.zip` from the `Nerd Fonts releases page
+There is no need, simply install the standalone ``Symbols Nerd Font Mono`` (the file :file:`NerdFontsSymbolsOnly.tar.xz` from the `Nerd Fonts releases page
    <https://github.com/ryanoasis/nerd-fonts/releases>`__). kitty should pick up
    symbols from it automatically, and you can tell it to do so explicitly in case it doesn't with the :opt:`symbol_map` directive::